Dead Mileage in Fleet Operations: What It Costs and How to Fix It

 Gain Full Visibility Into Fleet Movement

 You cannot reduce what you cannot see.
 You need real-time vehicle tracking, job status visibility across all active trips, and a clear view of available versus assigned vehicles at all times.
-Real-time fleet visibility is not just a convenience — it is the operational foundation on which every other dead mileage reduction strategy depends.
+Real-time fleet visibility is the operational foundation on which every other dead mileage reduction strategy depends.

 2